SrijanBadhya/Debsoc/Running the PES Debsoc.md

 # Srijan people like katyayni think that not being strict will give a bad image.
 But the real literal harm is people not being included, and the inhuman demand to show up during isa and stuff.
 Somehow address this.
-Their justification is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't
+Their justification is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't take debsoc seriously and feel they will get away with not coming for sessions and when we tell them they can't go to tourneys without sessions, automatically they'll leave the soc". you can quote this, and talk about how you can have inclusion freely and tourney selectively, properly.

 ## The 2024 model
 ### Round 1